nnaumenko/metaf/test/readme.md

 ## Running

-The compiled version of tests can be run by opening the file `bin/test/main.html` with in a browser.
+The compiled version of tests can be run by opening the file `bin/test/main.html` in a www browser.

 [Or try it on Gitlab Pages](https://nnaumenko.gitlab.io/metaf/test/main.html).